A positive mindset

-At the end of last year, I decided my overarching focus for 2018 would be one of positivity.
-I felt this would improve my resilience to any life and work challenges and better equip me to let go of the things that are no longer serving or supporting me.
+At the end of last year, I decided that my focus for 2018 would be to create and maintain a positive mindset.
+I felt this would improve my resilience to my work challenges and better equip me to let go of the things that are no longer serving or supporting me.

-Maintaining a positive mindset is how I’ve always preferred to work.
-It has brought energy to my day and as a manager, it helped me to motivate and inspire my team.
-I enjoyed creating a positive, cheerful and supportive working environment because it made the day all the more productive and joyful!
+Throughout my career, I’ve always tried to be positive and upbeat.
+I found it brought energy to my day, and as a manager, it helped me to motivate and inspire my team.
+I valued a positive, cheerful and supportive working environment.
+It enabled us to get over any hurdles and made the day more joyful and productive.

 ‘Look for the pluses in life.
 Being negative completely erodes everything.
 If something bad happens, I always say cancel and continue and get back on track.
 There’s no good being negative, I don’t believe in negativity.’ – Dame Judi Dench

-In addition to this, I’ve also created a whole range of resources to help me to feel positive and empowered.
-These include uplifting playlists, guided meditations, inspiring podcasts and TED talks, blogs and magazines.
-They make up my positivity toolkit which helps and supports me on the more challenging days.
+In addition to this, I’ve created a range of resources to support me.
+These include uplifting playlists, guided meditations and inspiring podcasts, YouTube channels and TED talks.
+They make up my positivity toolkit which can soothe and support me on the more challenging days.

-And finally, I save my positivity for a rainy day.
-To do this I collect all the things I’m proud of and I save them in a desktop file or I jot them down and pop them in a jar.
-These kind words and happy reminders lift me when I stumble.
-It’s so easy to focus on that one negative remark or worry, so by collecting all the good stuff I can give myself a boost when I need it the most.
+I also like to save my positivity for a rainy day.
+To do this, I have saved all the things I’m proud of and put them in a file.
+I also include the great feedback I’ve received over the years.
+These kind words and reminders lift me when I stumble.
+By collecting all the good stuff, I can give myself a boost when I need it the most.